Country of origin: cambodia

 [i] Do you want to go again?

 [i] My heart… is there.
-But I have no choice, I have my papers here.
+But I don’t have a choice, I have my papers here.
 I live here, I’m used to it.
-Even if I were to go home, it would be… For health care, it wouldn’t be so great.
+Even if I went back, it would be… For healthcare, it wouldn’t be great.
 I’m a certain age.
 I have health problems, it’s complicated.
 That’s why I have to… I have to stay here.
-But in my heart, I would like to go back and live there.
+But in my heart, I’d like to go back and live there.

-[i] And your friends here, where do they come from?
+[i] And your friends here, where are they from?

-[r] Teochew from Phnom Penh, for many.
-The majority are Chinese from Phnom Penh.
-Chinese from Cambodia, not just from Phnom Penh.
+[r] Many of them are Teochew from Phnom Penh.
+Most of them are Chinese from Phnom Penh.
+Chinese from Cambodia, not just Phnom Penh.

 [r] I met them all here.
 I met them here.
-One or two of them came from Macau, I was lucky enough to find them.
+One or two of them came from Macao, I was lucky enough to find them.
 I’ve known them for 40 years.
-From Macau to today.
-It’s been 40 years.
-With my parents, I lived with them for only about ten years.
-There are friends, it’s been 40 years.
+From Macao until now.
+That’s 40 years.
+I lived with my parents, but only for about ten years.
+There are friends, that’s 40 years.
 I found them here.
 We’re still in touch.
 I’m going to drink some water, sorry.

 [i] Where do they live?

-[r] They all live nearby here, in the four boroughs.
+[r] They all live nearby, in the four arrondissements.
 19th, 20th, 11th, and 10th.
 My friends all live near here.
 There are about ten of them.
-In the morning, we have….
-Time passes faster.
-At the café, we meet, we talk about this and that.
+In the morning, we have… Time passes more quickly.
+At the café, we see each other, we chat about this and that.

 [i] Do you see them every day?